-- 6. The Non-Proliferation Treaty community should continue to assert the cessation of the production of weapons-grade fissile material as one of the most documented and actionable priorities towards the ultimate goal of a world without nuclear weapons. - 7.
-In this regard, and in addition to our call for the immediate commencement and early conclusion of negotiations in the Conference on Disarmament of a treaty banning the production of fissile material for use in nuclear weapons or other nuclear explosive devices, in accordance with document CD/1299 and the mandate contained therein, we call on all States concerned to declare and uphold an immediate moratorium on the production of fissile material for nuclear weapons or other nuclear explosive devices. - 8.
+- 6. The Non-Proliferation Treaty community should continue to assert the cessation of the production of fissile material for nuclear weapons or other nuclear explosive devices as one of the most documented and actionable priorities towards the ultimate goal of a world without nuclear weapons. - 7.
+In this regard, and in addition to our call for the immediate commencement and early conclusion of negotiations in the Conference on Disarmament of a treaty banning the production of fissile material for nuclear weapons or other explosive devices, in accordance with document CD/1299 and the mandate contained therein, we call upon all States concerned to declare and uphold an immediate moratorium on the production of fissile material in nuclear weapons or other explosive devices. - 8.
 Despite urgent calls and multiple advocacy efforts, including through General Assembly resolution 78/28, adopted with the support of 155 States, the Conference on Disarmament has not yet commenced negotiations on such a treaty.
-However, this does not in any way prevent States concerned from declaring or maintaining existing moratoriums on the production of fissile material production for nuclear weapons or other nuclear explosive devices pending the entry into force of such a treaty.
-On the contrary, declaring and upholding such moratoriums greatly help: (a) to further demonstrate international adherence to the cessation of the production of fissile material for nuclear weapons or other nuclear explosive devices with a view to the commencement of negotiations on a fissile material cut-off treaty at the Conference on Disarmament; and (b) to contribute to materializing the commitment of the nuclear-weapon States to nuclear disarmament under the Non-Proliferation Treaty.
-The 2026 Non-Proliferation Treaty review cycle should therefore: - Acknowledge the work that has been achieved on this matter in recent years, including the reports from the 2015 Group of Governmental Experts and 2018 High-level Expert Preparatory Group, and encourage further initiatives, which shall build upon them. - Urge the Conference on Disarmament to launch negotiations on a fissile material cut-off treaty in accordance with document CD/1299 and the mandate contained therein, at the earliest possible time, in any case before the next Review Conference. - Acknowledge the value of regional dialogues and initiatives in favour of a fissile material cut-off treaty, including the European Union project (Council decision 2017/2284 of 11 December 2017), supporting the efforts of the Office for Disarmament Affairs to facilitate dialogue at the regional level among States in the African, the Asia-Pacific and the Latin America and Caribbean regions. - Call on all States that have not done so to "initiate a process towards the dismantling or conversion for peaceful uses of facilities for the production of fissile material for use in nuclear weapons or other nuclear explosive devices" (action 18). - Underline the complementarity between both prospects (negotiation of a fissile material cut-off treaty on the one hand, upholding of corresponding moratoriums on the other), building on the past commitment formulated in actions 15 and 18 of the 2010 outcome document.
+However, this does not in any way prevent States concerned from declaring or maintaining existing moratoriums on the production of fissile material for nuclear weapons or other nuclear explosive devices pending the entry into force of such treaty.
+On the contrary, declaring and upholding such moratoriums greatly help to: (a) further demonstrate international adherence to the cessation of the production of fissile material in nuclear weapons or other explosive devices with a view to the commencement of negotiations on a treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices at the Conference on Disarmament; and (b) contribute to materializing the commitment of nuclear-weapon States to nuclear disarmament under the Non-Proliferation Treaty. - 9.
+The Preparatory Committee should therefore recommend that the 2026 Review Conference: - Reconfirm that negotiations on a non-discriminatory, multilateral and internationally and effectively verifiable treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices must be conducted on the basis of CD/1299 and the mandate contained therein, as endorsed at the 1995, 2000 and 2010 Review Conferences; - Request and encourage in any possible way the Conference on Disarmament to put in place, as part of a programme of work to be agreed by Member States, a subsidiary body that will initiate negotiations on that treaty; - Urge the Conference on Disarmament to launch negotiations on a treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices, in accordance with document CD/1299 and the mandate contained therein, at the earliest possible time;

+- Acknowledge the work that has been achieved on this matter in recent years, including the reports from the 2015 Group of Governmental Experts and the 2018 High-level Expert Preparatory Group, and encourage further initiatives, which should build upon them; - Acknowledge the value of regional dialogues and initiatives in favour of a treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices, including projects supporting Office for Disarmament Affairs efforts to facilitate dialogue among States at the regional level; - Call upon all States that have not done so to "initiate a process towards the dismantling or conversion for peaceful uses of facilities for the production of fissile material for use in nuclear weapons or other nuclear explosive devices" (action 18); - Underline the value of upholding the corresponding moratoriums pending the negotiation of a treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices, building on the past commitment formulated in actions 15 and 18 of the 2010 outcome document.